+ANYONE CAN FILE FOR BANKRUPTCY.
 Consumers must meet certain eligibility requirements in order to file for bankruptcy.
-Chapter 7 liquidation bankruptcy requires you to pass the means test, and you must have sufficient disposable income in order to file for Chapter 13 reorganization bankruptcy.
+Chapter 7 bankruptcy requires you to pass the means test, and you must have sufficient disposable income in order to file for Chapter 13 reorganization bankruptcy.
 Bankruptcy is not for everyone, which is why you might benefit from learning about the many alternatives to bankruptcy.

 Contact a Bankruptcy Lawyer in Tacoma, WA